sg893052/sonic-buildimage/release_documents/Command-Reference.md

 **show queue counters**

 This command displays packet and byte counters for all queues of all ports or one specific-port given as arguement.
+The command also displays counters for CPU queues.
-This command can be used to clear the counters for all queues of all ports.
-Note that port specific clear is not supported.
+This command can be used to clear the counters for all queues of all ports or one specific-port given as an argument.

   - Usage:
-    show queue counters [-c or --clear] [<interface-name>]
+    show queue counters [-c or --clear] [<interface_name>]

 - Example:
   ```